Greg Barker, Baron Barker of Battle: Personal life

 Barker married Celeste Harrison, an heiress to the Charles Wells brewery fortune, in 1992.
-Following a diary report in The Observer, Barker confirmed he and his wife had separated, and on 26 October 2006 the British tabloid newspaper the Daily Mirror revealed that he had left his wife and children for vintage fashion expert William Banks-Blaney.
+Following a diary report in The Observer, Barker confirmed he and his wife had separated, and on 26 October 2006 the tabloid newspaper the Daily Mirror revealed that he had left his wife and children for vintage fashion expert William Banks-Blaney.
 The paper backed the story by quoting his mother-in-law.
 The Independent on Sunday later reported that Barker has confirmed that he is gay.

-In 2009, Barker's wealth was estimated at £3.9m.
+In 2009, Barker's wealth was estimated at £3.9 million.

-In May 2012, Barker attracted media attention, after it was reported he had used a staff microwave at the Department of Energy and Climate Change to warm a cushion for his pet dachshund, Otto.
+In December 2022, Barker married his long-time domestic partner, George Prassas.